CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  -  Can be played on-guard and will trigger a corruption check when revealed in response to an item played.

 #### Lure of Nature
- - Card Erratum: Replace "at the end of each movement/hazard phase" with "after all other hazards have been played."
+ - _Card Erratum_: Replace "at the end of each movement/hazard phase" with "after all other hazards have been played."
- - Corruption checks from Lure of Nature do not trigger if its bearer's company returns to its site of origin.
+ - Corruption checks from _Lure of Nature_ do not trigger if its bearer's company returns to its site of origin.
- - The corruption checks caused by Lure of Nature happen at the end of the afflicted character's movement/hazard phase.
+ - The corruption checks caused by _Lure of Nature_ happen at the end of the afflicted character's movement/hazard phase.
 Of course, the character's player can play resources to modify the corruption checks.
 The hazard player is allowed to play hazards in response, if the hazard player has enough hazard limit remaining.
-Hazards so played must directly affect the corruption checks caused by Lure of Nature.
+Hazards so played must directly affect the corruption checks caused by _Lure of Nature_.
 The hazard player can play no other hazards, no creature, no new corruption cards, etc.

 #### Lure of Power
- -  Two Lure of Powers only force one check at -4, and both are discarded.
+ -  Two _Lure of Powers_ only force one check at -4, and both are discarded.

 #### Lure of the Senses
  -  The corruption checks happen at the end of the untap phase.